drym-org/symex.el/SymexDSL.rst

 detour
 ~~~~~~

-Try executing a traversal.
-If it fails, execute an alternative traversal ("take a detour") and then try the main one again.
-Keep repeating this until either the main one succeeds, or the alternative fails.
+Try executing a traversal by first reorienting yourself.
+If the traversal fails, reorient yourself ("take a detour") and then try again.
+Keep repeating this until either the main traversal succeeds, or the reorientation fails.
+Both the main traversal as well as the reorientation can be any traversal.

-A detour is useful in cases where you are interested in doing traversal A, but if it fails, you have a backup plan in traversal B that will allow you to try A again.
-You are still mainly interested in doing A, and B is just the way you'd like to reorient yourself in the tree before trying again.

 Examples
 ````````

-"Try going forward, and if that fails try again by first going down."
+"Attempt to go forward by first going down, and keep going down to try again."

 ::